Working with Spin objects directly¶

 tyrosine = read_nmr("../../data/1D/tyrosine/pdata/1", provider="bruker")

-tyrosine.tag = "Tyrosine"
+tyrosine.tag = "Tyrosine" # Works on single-element SpinCollection

-print(f"Collection sized after adding: {collection.size}")
+print(f"Collection size after adding: {collection.size}")

 print(f"Updated tags: {list(collection.spins.keys())}\n")